 There are no hard and fast objective rules of procedure or point systems to define what is “truly great”.
 There are great difficulties in devising such a system and the judgment of the review committees and Dean will prevail as it has in the past.
 Since the nature of this award is that of being conferred by the alumni and faculty, active members of the SDSU faculty or administration are not eligible.
 Emeriti and posthumous members of the faculty and administration are eligible.

 Nominations may be submitted by anyone and should be sent to the Office of the Dean of Engineering.
 Nominations must be received by December 1 of the year before the award unless approved by the Dean for extenuating circumstances.
 The judgments of the Distinguished Engineer Review Committee and the Faculty Review Committee are based predominantly on the written nomination packet for a candidate.
 It is therefore important that the written nominations be carefully and completely prepared.
-Nomination information and forms are available from the Dean’s Office and also posted on the college web page.
+Nomination information and forms are available from the Dean’s Office.
 Letters of support from a candidate’s company or institution management, and from other colleagues who can speak to the merit of the candidate’s accomplishments, are required.
 Nominators are encouraged to seek the assistance of the Dean of Engineering for preparing high quality nomination portfolios.

 Review and Selection